Kosmosaik/ClickToGetLoot/ROADMAP.md

 ---

-## v0.0.66 — Polish & Stability Update
+## v0.0.66 — Polish & Stability Update & Inventory improvements
 Small but important improvements

 ### Planned:
 - UI consistency pass (button styles, panel spacing, tooltip clarity)
 - Improve layout logic for Inventory/Equipment/Skills panels when resizing web page.
-  Game looks awful on mobile (both portrait and horizontal mode).
-Try to improve this and come up with a system that will work on future features and panels etc.
 - Add more settings and variables to config.js if possible.
 - Refactor code and create new scripts to move code and make the project more modular.

----

-## v0.0.67 - Inventory improvements
 A small update to improve inventory UI and create more options for the player

 - Add a toggle to collapse/expand all inventory categories at once